ibm-cloud-docs/ContinuousDelivery/tekton_pipeline.md

 You can configure triggers for Tekton pipelines based on various events in your Git repo.
 Filter Git triggers by using the following options:

-1. `Branch`: Trigger the pipeline for a specific branch of the selected repo when the specified event occurs.
+* **Branch**: Trigger the pipeline for a specific branch of the selected repo when the specified event occurs.
-1. `Pattern`: Trigger the pipeline based on a glob match against tags and branch names in the selected repo when the specified event occurs.
+* **Pattern**: Trigger the pipeline based on a glob match against tags and branch names in the selected repo when the specified event occurs.
-1. `CEL filter`: Trigger the pipeline when the event matches the provided Common Expression Language (CEL) filter.
+* **CEL filter**: Trigger the pipeline when the event matches the provided Common Expression Language (CEL) filter.

-The `Branch` and `Pattern` options filter events by selecting checkboxes that you can use to specify events such as `commit push`, `pull request opened`, `updated`, or `closed`.
-Also, you can specify pull request events by switching the `Include draft pull request events` filtering feature to allow or skip pipeline triggers for draft pull requests.
-Similarly, you can specify if you want to allow pipeline triggers for pull requests from forked repositories through the `Include draft pull request events` toggle.
-Or, you can select the `Label filters` filtering feature to allow filtering based on pull request labels according to user-defined criteria in the filters table.
+Use the **Branch** and **Pattern** options to specify events such as `commit push`, `pull request opened`, `updated`, or `closed`.
+Also, you can specify pull request events by switching the **Include draft pull request events** option to allow or skip pipeline triggers for draft pull requests.
+Similarly, you can specify if you want to allow pipeline triggers for pull requests from forked repositories by using the **Include pull request events from forks** toggle.
+Additionally you can select the **Label filters** option to enable filtering based on pull request labels according to user-defined criteria in the filters table.

-The `CEL filter` option supports more advanced use cases, such as matching against other fields in the event payload.
-This option supports push events, all pull request events, issues events, issue comments events, as well as release events.
-The `CEL filter` is also available as an optional feature on the Generic Webhook trigger to provide event filtering based on the webhook payload.
+The **CEL filter** option supports more advanced use cases, such as matching against other fields in the event payload.
+This option supports push events, all pull request events, issues events, issue comments events, and release events.
+This option is also available as an optional feature on the Generic Webhook trigger to provide event filtering based on the webhook payload.

 #### CEL overview
 {: #cel_overview}